appliedblockchain/cobalt/Readme.md

     const from = first(addresses)
     const gas = 50000000

-    // Compile one or more sol files. web3.require('Foo.sol')
+    // Compile one or more .sol files. web3.require('Foo.sol')

     afterAll(async () => {